MoniyaTee/MoniyaTee/README.md

 # Hello there; welcome 👋🏾

-I'm a Software Engineer, Content Creator, and Community Engineer who currently works as a Developer Advocate at [Commerce Layer](https://commercelayer.io).
-I'm passionate about learning, sharing knowledge, documentation, web engineering , and others.
-I build useful [open-source projects](https://github.com/BolajiAyodeji), speak at some meetups/conferences, build technical communities...
+I'm a Software Engineer, Content Creator and a Linguist.
+I'm passionate about language and Tech, especially in the area of African Language, learning, sharing knowledge, documentation, web engineering , and others.
+I build useful [open-source projects](https://github.com/MoniyaTee), build technical communities...

 **Here's a quick summary about me**: